mcmilk/UniFi-HotSpot-Manager/README.md

 ## Installation
 - clone the repository `git clone https://github.com/mcmilk/UniFi-HotSpot-Manager`
 - the `private` folder can be setup to some private directory (not meant to stay in webroot)
-- the files `js/hotspot.js` and `index.php` should be copied to your web folder
+- the file `index.php` should be copied to your web folder
-- edit the file `index.php` for setting up the private path
+- edit the file then, and set up the private path
 - then go to your `private` path an take a look into the file `config.sample.php`
 - modify that file and rename it to `config.php`
-- then take a look at the file `userdb.sample.txt` ... then rename it to `userdb.txt`
+- take a look into the file `userdb.sample.txt` ... then rename it to `userdb.txt`
 - start your browser and modify the user data...
 - for creating an own qr-code of the WiFi settings for your network on the vouchers, just use the script provided here: `contrib/qr-gen.sh`

 ## Todo
 - move userdb.txt to json format (like languages.json)
-- find strings, which have not been found by my current i18n initiative ;)
 - show some more information on the "list_clients" action
 - the same for the "list_guest_aps" site